-These are essentially the 5 horsemen of the retail apocalypse, and have been a thorn in the side of logistics managers.
+These are essentially the 5 horsemen of the retail apocalypse and have been a thorn in the side of logistics managers.
 When the aim is to fulfill customer orders in this environment while maintaining an acceptable profit margin, it seems to be an impossible situation.
-But, in actuality it’s not.
+But, in actuality, it’s not.
 Not anymore.
 It just means that it’s time to let go of the remote, gigantic Distribution Centers (DCs), and conquer the last-mile challenge with a new model and make order fulfillment easier and more scalable.

 Localized fulfillment is going in-country rather than shipping from a central DC for all of Asia Pacific/SEA.
-Initially, when starting out, an eCommerce retailer will look to cross border fulfillment due to the fact that there is less risk and startup costs, and you can test the local markets before really diving in.
+Initially, when starting out, an eCommerce retailer will look to cross-border fulfillment due to the fact that there is less risk and startup costs, and you can test the local markets before really diving in.
 This method, however, is prone to certain negative characteristics - shipping requires longer delivery lead times, at a higher shipping cost, and a higher risk of supply chain interruptions.
-From a customer experience perspective, this translates to lower conversion rate/sales/repurchasing as customers prefer to order goods fulfilled locally with less uncertainty about the expected delivery date, generally faster shipping, and lower shipping cost.
+From a customer experience perspective, this translates to a lower conversion rate/sales/repurchasing as customers prefer to order goods fulfilled locally with less uncertainty about the expected delivery date, generally faster shipping, and lower shipping cost.

-Then expound that this trend is further amplified by COVID19 which has introduced many disruptions to cross border eCommerce.
+Then expound that this trend is further amplified by COVID19 which has introduced many disruptions to cross-border eCommerce.
 Due to the decline in commercial air travel, not enough passenger flights are available to carry commercial shipments such as eCommerce packages.
 Prior to 2020, 50% of the world’s air cargo was carried in the belly of passenger aircraft.
-With that no longer an option, it has led to much longer delivery lead times in cross border shipping ranging from a few weeks, to months for transatlantic routes.
-Customers are avoiding cross border orders due to the uncertainty about when they will get their package.
+With that no longer an option, it has led to much longer delivery lead times in cross-border shipping ranging from a few weeks to months for transatlantic routes.
+Customers are avoiding cross-border orders due to the uncertainty about when they will get their package.

 In addition whatever airfreight capacity is left has sharply increased in price, making this often unviable for eCommerce shipments.
 For example, in the past, air freight rates used to fluctuate within a $3-$4 per kilogram range.
 But with decreased traffic, routes from Asia to the US rose over $20 a kilogram, with many importers trying to outbid and undercut their competition.
-This means carriers had to find alternatives to air freight for eCommerce shipments which are naturally much slower - in most of Asia Pacific this means sea freight or by road.The first step for brands and merchants who are serious about improving their supply chain and their delivery time is to localize fulfillment, putting fast moving stock in the country or region closer to their customers.
+This means carriers had to find alternatives to air freight for eCommerce shipments which are naturally much slower - in most of Asia Pacific this means sea freight or by road.The first step for brands and merchants who are serious about improving their supply chain and their delivery time is to localize fulfillment, putting fast-moving stock in the country or region closer to their customers.

 What does Hyperlocal Fulfillment Mean?

-Hyperlocal fulfillment relies on small and numerous fulfillment centers (FCs) that are located in urban centres.
+Hyperlocal fulfillment relies on small and numerous fulfillment centers (FCs) that are located in urban centers.
 They can be right downtown, relatively close to the core, or in heavily populated areas within the city and/or suburbs.
-This is where stock can be stored and shipped from for eCommerce orders.
+This is where stock can be stored and shipped for eCommerce orders.
 By bringing the product closer to the customer, orders can be fulfilled faster, dispatched sooner on a smaller footprint, and employ innovative final mile delivery solutions.

 What does this look like?
-Instead of the old strategy where product went from a DC, straight to the store where the end-users purchased it or sent to the purchaser at home regardless of where they are geographically, now brands and eCommerce entrepreneurs are adopting omnichannel fulfillment.
-While the move to omnichannel isn’t anything entirely new - it existed prior to COVID-19 and was relatively popular for home delivery and BIPOS, the pandemic only accelerated it’s growth in tandem with Amazon’s aggressive expansion.
+Instead of the old strategy where the product went from a DC, straight to the store where the end-users purchased it or sent it to the purchaser at home regardless of where they are geographically, now brands and eCommerce entrepreneurs are adopting omnichannel fulfillment.
+While the move to omnichannel isn’t anything entirely new - it existed prior to COVID-19 and was relatively popular for home delivery and BIPOS, the pandemic only accelerated its growth in tandem with Amazon’s aggressive expansion.
 Now, there are multiple fulfillment channels that make sure the right product is found, allocated, and delivered to the buyer as seamlessly and as quickly as possible, via a distributed warehouse fulfillment process, in-store product pickups, dropshipping, and home delivery.
 This can happen by the next day, the same day, or even within the hour.
 This is the way to get ahead and make your eCommerce business a success.

 Finding the right fulfillment partner that offers hyperlocal fulfillment and a distributed network, is a key to this success.